ignatov/sem-search/README.md

-# Semantic Java Code Search
+# Semantic Code Search

-A tool for building and querying a semantic search index for Java code repositories.
+A tool for building and querying a semantic search index for code repositories (supports Java and non-Java files).

 ## Features

 - Parses Java source code to extract classes and methods
+- Includes non-Java files with their text content
+- Includes package/directory information for all files
 - Generates semantic embeddings using OpenAI's embedding model
 - Builds a vector index for fast similarity search
 - Provides both CLI and interactive search interfaces